ELITEv5/SunPLS/Documents/invariants.md

 The SunPLS protocol relies on a small set of clearly defined invariants to maintain stability.

-By enforcing strict bounds on rates, equilibrium price movement, and liquidation eligibility, the system ensures that SunPLS remains solvent and predictable under a wide range of market conditions.
+By enforcing strict bounds on rates, equilibrium value movement, and liquidation eligibility, the system ensures that SunPLS remains solvent and predictable under a wide range of market conditions.

-These invariants form the mathematical foundation of the protocol’s autonomous monetary design.
+These invariants form the mathematical foundation of the protocol's autonomous monetary design.

 ---